Working-Class Studies Association: Publications

 The WCSA publishes The Journal of Working-Class Studies, an online, open access peer reviewed journal (ISSN 2475-4765).
-New issues come out twice yearly, in December and June.
+New issues come out twice yearly.
 The inaugural issue was December 2016.
-The journal is co-edited by Sarah Attfield and Liz Giuffre; Sara Appel is associate editor.
+The journal is co-edited by Sarah Attfield and Liz Giuffre; Christie Launius is the reviews editor.

 From 2006-2017, the association published a semi-annual newsletter, Working-Class Notes.
 It provided information about the organization, reports from officers, news and notes about members’ activities, and book reviews.
 This newsletter was a continuation of a newsletter by the same name published by the Center for Working-Class Studies at Youngstown State University (YSU) from 1998-2006.

 As of the fall of 2017 issue, Working-Class Notes ceased publication as its own entity.
 Most of the elements of the newsletter—a section called “Book Notes,” member news, the President’s letter, officer reports, and reports from affiliated centers—became available on the WCSA website.
 Lengthier book reviews, which had been a highlight of Working-Class Notes, moved to The Journal of Working-Class Studies.

 Working-Class Notes was initially produced by the Center for Working-Class Studies at YSU.
 It became a WCSA publication in 2006.
 It was edited by Karen Lynn Ford 2004-2005, Sherry Linkon from 2005-2010, and by Christie Launius from 2010-2017.

 The Book Notes section has been edited by Jack Metzgar from 2007 to the present.
-In 2016, Cherie Rankin began editing the fiction and poetry notices while Metzgar continues editing nonfiction.
+In 2016, Cherie Madigan began editing the fiction and poetry notices while Metzgar continues editing nonfiction.